csc-training/summerschool/parallel-io/hdf5-self-study/README.md

     datasetId,      // Dataset to read from
     H5T_NATIVE_INT, // Type of data to read, here `int` type H5S_ALL,        // Memspace
-    H5S_ALL,        // File spac.
+    H5S_ALL,        // File space.
 H5S_ALL for this and memspace means we read the full dataset H5P_DEFAULT,    // Default transfer properties
     data            // Pointer to the array to which the data will be stored );